 Welcome to New Vision Home of Hope, Inc(NVHOH) Substance Abuse Treatment Program.
-NVHOH is a community based substance abuse treatment program that prvides Lelel I (Standard Outpatient) and LEvel II.1 (Intensive Outpatient) treatment services to an adult patient population.
+NVHOH is a community based substance abuse treatment program that prvides Level 1 (Standard Outpatient) and Level 1.1 (Intensive Outpatient) treatment services to an adult patient population.
 NVHOH staff is commited to helping those who have drug and/or alcohol abuse problems recover with respect and dignity.
 NVHOH is certified by the Office of Health Care Quality, Behavioral Health Administration.

-NVHOH treatment philosophy is based upon the conceptualization of chemical dependency as a chronix and progessive disease.
+NVHOH treatment philosophy is based upon the conceptualization of chemical dependency as a chronic and progressive disease.
 Our treatment philosophy encompasses that treatment services should be patient-centered, comprehensive and culturally appropriate to the patient populations we serve.

 The Vision of New Vision House of Hope, INC. is to have communities without homelessness, with health equity for all, and to be the premiere advocate for individuals in need of critical supportive services.

-The Mission of New Vision House of Hope, Inc. a 501 (c) (3) nonprofit organization, is to provide transitional housing servixes, supportive services, and health education to empower and strengthen persons in recovery, living with HIV/AIDS, and newly-released from incarceration, as well as Veterans and the community-at-large.
+The Mission of New Vision House of Hope, Inc. a 501 (c) (3) nonprofit organization, is to provide transitional housing services, supportive services, and health education to empower and strengthen persons in recovery, living with HIV/AIDS, and newly-released from incarceration, as well as Veterans and the community at large.